 District Office(s) Also called the central office, the centralized functions of the district: the and Technology Services (DETS).
 Also refers to the south wing of the administration building, where all these functions are housed, except for DETS, which is housed at the District Annex.

-Chancellor's Office, Fiscal Services, Human Resources, and Distributed Education on Model office operations.
+Chancellor's Office, Fiscal Services, Human Resources, and Distributed Education

 District Resource Allocation Model The overall process by which funds are allocated to the campuses and district